koding/koding/README.gitlab.markdown

 #### Start Koding with GitLab URL

-Now we need to configure Koding with these information to get things ready.
+Now we need to configure Koding with all this information to get things ready.
 If it's already running please stop koding first.

 ##### From command-line